PX4/PX4-user_guide/en/advanced_config/tuning_the_ecl_ekf.md

 - Wind velocity - North, East \(m/s\)
 - Terrain altitude (m)

-To improve stability, an "error-state" formulation is implemented.
-This is especially relevant when estimating the uncertainty of a rotation which is a 3D vector (tangent space of SO(3)).
+To improve stability, an "error-state" formulation is implemented This is especially relevant when estimating the uncertainty of a rotation which is a 3D vector (tangent space of SO(3)).

 The EKF runs on a delayed 'fusion time horizon' to allow for different time delays on each measurement relative to the IMU.
 Data for each sensor is FIFO buffered and retrieved from the buffer by the EKF to be used at the correct time.